 - Assistance with applying for Entitlement Programs such as Social Security, Medicaid, Medicare, Food Assistance, and Adult Home Help (fees may apply)

-- Consultation for Alternatives to Guardianship and guardianship support
+- Consultation for Alternatives to Guardianship and guardianship support (fees may apply)

 - Housing Resources